AI-powered Cyber tabletop exercise tool - Research, design & MVP

 CSIRT TTX PARTICIPANT

-"If the scenario is not relevant to the organization, it's very easy to loose focus."
+"If the scenario is not relevant to the organization, it's very easy to lose focus."

 Goals and needs